Yash55-max/Yash55-max/README.md

-Hi there, I'm Yash 👋
+Hi there, I'm Yashwanth 👋

 💡 **Aspiring Data Scientist** | Passionate about **AI, ML, and Data Analytics**
 🚀 Continuously learning and building projects that solve real-world challenges